Atomic and entanglement dynamics in the mixed squeezed coherent state version of the Jaynes-Cummings interaction: Wigner function

-Fig. 17 depicts $W(\alpha)$ for MSCS.
-We see that $W(\alpha)$ is a combination of two Gaussians at two different positions in phase space and it is positive at all points.
-The Wigner functions for both PSCS and MSCS are positive.
+Figure 14 depicts $W(\alpha)$ for MSCS.
+It can be observed that the $W(\alpha)$ is a combination of two Gaussians at two different positions in phase space.
+One distribution is due to the coherent state and the other is due to the squeezed state.
+From these distributions, it can be noticed that $W(\alpha)$ is always positive at all points for MSCS.
+It is also well known that the Wigner distribution for PSCS is also positive.